 - Because mistakes and errors can be easily corrected,

 - Because solder joints are robust – rarely work loose with the vibration of trains running over rails for example.

-- Because it improves connection between the metals allowing electricity to flow better
+- Because it improves the connection between the metals allowing electricity to flow better

 We’ll get to how to solder in a minute but first, make sure you’ve got the best equipment.

-What to look for in a soldering iron, solder and accessories
+What you’ll need: things to look for in a soldering iron, solder, and accessories

 It’s a simple fact that being able to deliver the right amount of heat at the right place as quickly as possible is one of the fundamentals needed of good soldering irons.